liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 Paragraph
 : This is static text on the form.
 Users do not enter data into Form Text fields.
-The form creator enters text that form users see displayed on the form.
+The form creator enters text that form Users see displayed on the form.
 This is useful for longer instructions.

 ![Figure 2: A form text field.](../images/forms-paragraph.png)